Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên08/02/2025

 Ms. G. has chronic kidney failure and has had to undergo dialysis 3 times a week since 2020.
-Recently, Ms. G.'s health has been getting worse, with many complications such as fatigue, swelling of the hands and feet...
-Seeing his wife struggling with the disease every day, feeling sorry for her hands having to undergo surgery many times to create blood vessels for dialysis, Mr. T. decided to donate a kidney to his wife with the wish to share some of the pain of the disease with his wife.
+Recently, Ms. G.'s health has been getting worse and worse, with many complications such as fatigue and swelling in her hands and feet...
+Seeing his wife struggling with her illness every day, and feeling heartbroken because his wife's hands had to be operated on multiple times to create blood vessels for dialysis, Mr. T. decided to donate a kidney to his wife with the wish to share some of the pain of her illness with her.

 After careful preparation, in early January 2025, Ms. G. and her husband went into surgery.
-The surgery was performed by doctors at Xuyen A General Hospital (HCMC) with professional support from doctors at Cho Ray Hospital.
+The surgery was performed by doctors at Xuyen A General Hospital (HCMC) with the professional support of doctors at Cho Ray Hospital.

 The surgical team removed Mr. T's left kidney through endoscopy and transplanted it into Ms. G's body.
 After 6 hours, the kidney transplant surgery was a success.
 Both husband and wife's health recovered well after the surgery.

-The paraclinical results after kidney transplantation showed that the recipient's kidney function gradually stabilized and returned to normal, and the amount of urine to date is at a normal level.
+The paraclinical results after kidney transplant showed that the recipient's kidney function gradually stabilized and returned to normal, and the amount of urine to date is at normal levels.
 This is a good sign, marking the great success of the surgery.

 TP.HCM: Chồng hiến tạng cứu vợ suy thận giai đoạn cuối- Ảnh 1.